 Contact: Dr Helen Tremlett. email: firstname.lastname@example.org

-A postdoctoral fellow position is available for March 1, 2014 in the department of Medicine (division of Neurology) at the University of British Columbia (UBC) ‐ in Vancouver, British Columbia, Canada.
+Multiple Sclerosis (MS) is one of the leading causes of disability in young adults today.
+An exciting postdoctoral fellow position is currently available in the department of Medicine (Division of Neurology) at the University of British Columbia (UBC) ‐ in Vancouver, British Columbia, Canada.

 The successful applicant will be a contributing member of the Pharmacoepidemiology in Multiple Sclerosis (PiMS) research group.
-With the vision of fostering excellence in multidisciplinary clinical, therapeutic, and epidemiological research to advance knowledge and improve the well‐being of those affected by multiple sclerosis (MS), the PiMS research group thrives on diversity.
+With the vision of fostering excellence in multi‐disciplinary clinical, therapeutic, and epidemiological research to advance knowledge and improve the well‐being of those affected by multiple sclerosis, we thrive on diversity.
 Team members are trained in variety of disciplines, creating a truly interdisciplinary approach to research.

-The successful applicant will play a key role in the success of this Canada‐wide study including: hypotheses generation, study design, accessing and linking data ensuring data integrity, statistical analyses and interpretation, presentation of findings, and drafting and publication of scientific manuscripts and grant writing.
-The national study will also involve other dedicated
+The successful applicant will play a key role in the success of this Canada‐wide study including: study design, ensuring data integrity, data access, data linkage, statistical analyses and interpretation, hypotheses generation, presentation of findings, and drafting and publication of scientific manuscripts and grant writing.
+The study will also have other dedicated personnel, including a project coordinator, data programmer, biostatistician whom the successful applicant will work closely with.
+The successful candidate will also help mentor and supervise graduate students who are working on this or related projects.

 UBC is one of the world’s leading universities.
 UBC’s Vancouver campus has over 47,000 students, representing 140 different countries.
 UBC offers hundreds of academic programs through 12 faculties and 14 schools.
 Located on the western tip of the Point Grey Peninsula in the city of Vancouver, the stunning campus is surrounded by forests, ocean and mountains, yet is just 30 minutes from the city centre.
 For more information about UBC, please go to http://www.ubc.ca

-▪ A PhD/MD degree with expertise in a relevant discipline (e.g. epidemiology,
+▪ A PhD/MD degree in a relevant discipline e.g. epidemiology, pharmacoepidemiology, applied biostatistics

 ▪ Experience with large health‐related datasets